 The advice considers internal club competitions, local interclub competitions (e.g. private matches) and traditional heads and regattas.
 This competition guidance should be read in conjunction with the normal advice on running events available from British Rowing, the wider coronavirus advice contained in this document and the British Rowing Rules of Racing.

 Our advice is divided into three sections:

+- General Advice

 - Competition Organisers

+- Spectators and control of site areas

 - Hosting Clubs

 - Competing Clubs